3 Ways to Get Rid of your Comcast Modem Rental Fee

 So there you have it – there are three ways to get rid of your Comcast gateway rental fee.
 At the present $15 per month (only a matter of time before they raise it again), the savings is $180 per year.
 I personally prefer method #3 as the last painful over the long haul and a relatively easy way to permanently get a discount on your Comcast bill.

-Update: I recently discovered that Comcast is using your leased modem as a public Wi-Fi hotspot (at your expense)!
+Update: Comcast is using its Xfinity-leased modems as public Wi-Fi hotspots (at customer’s expense)!
 Here is how to opt out of Comcast using your modem as a public Wi-Fi hotspot.

 Comcast Rental Fee Discussion: